-The Board of Directors has nominated for election as directors the three persons named below.
+The Board of Directors has nominated for election as directors the two persons named below.
 Our Bylaws require that our directors be stockholders of the Company.
-Each of the nominees for election as Class III directors is currently on the Board and has indicated his willingness to serve, if elected, but if any should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by the Board.
-If elected at the Annual Meeting, each of the three nominees will serve until the 2020 Annual Meeting of Stockholders (subject to the election and qualification of his or her successor and to his or her earlier death, resignation or removal).
+Each of the nominees for election as Class II directors is currently on the Board and has indicated his willingness to serve, if elected, but if any should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by the Board.
+If elected at the Annual Meeting, each of the two nominees will serve until the 2021 Annual Meeting of Stockholders (subject to the election and qualification of his successor and to his earlier death, resignation or removal).
 See "Nomination Process" below for additional information on the nomination of directors.